 Those of us who are even the most technologically challenged have likely heard of “SEO,” or “search engine optimization.”
 Simply put, it’s a means of strategically creating online content so that it ranks high in organic Internet searches for the purpose of generating more traffic and, in a business sense, more brand awareness and revenue.

-But SEO strategies today are far different than they were in the early days, when the Internet was soaring to popularity in the mid- to late-90s.
+But SEO strategies today are far different from what they were in the early days, when the Internet was soaring to popularity in the mid-to-late-90s.
 No, back before the term “SEO” was even coined (unofficially, the term is thought to have been created in 1997), trying to get sites ranked was somewhat of a virtual equivalent of the California Gold Rush – masses of new website managers entering the arena and trying to out-rank their competition and prosper for as long as possible in any way possible.
 Times have definitely changed, but it’s still interesting to look back on the early days of search engine optimization to see how far we’ve come.

 There’s really no official launch date of the Internet, but most tech experts have come to the consensus that it was sometime in the mid-1980s.
 However, SEO didn’t come into play until the early search engines began to categorize the World Wide Web about a decade later in the mid-90s.
 In these early days, webmasters would index webpages using a “spider” that would crawl the webpage and essentially index the content.
 An indexer would then work to extract content from the page and rank it according to the words and phrases that were used.